data-science-math285-w20/final-project-AllegraTashjian-CameronKlineSharpe/README.md

 A temporary website has been created by Cameron, although the original plan was to have Allegra set that up.

-The temprorary webiste can be found at:
+The temprorary webiste can be found at: https://sites.google.com/carleton.edu/finalprojectmath285-at-cks/ Be aware that you will need to be signed in to a Carleton College account see this website.
+  Also, for some reason the interactive graph is not showing up here.
+I don't know how to fix this, but the code (and HTML file) are both in this github directory.

 The files in the directory (as written by Cameron when he submitted) are: